-Community Food and Health (Scotland) is delivered by NHS Health Scotland, a national NHS Board, by the community food team within the wider place and equity team.
+Community Food and Health (Scotland) is delivered by NHS Health Scotland, a national NHS Board, by the community development team within the wider place and equity team.

 We fully respect your right to privacy when using our services.
 Here you will find details of our privacy practices and what we do to maintain your right to privacy.